-US markets opened lower on Wednesday, sliding back after President Donald Trump gave a fiery speech suggesting more political drama lies ahead.
+US markets closed lower on Wednesday, sliding back after President Donald Trump gave a fiery speech suggesting more political drama lies ahead.

-At a rally in Arizona on Tuesday, President Trump said he would be willing to shut down the government if Congress resists funding a border wall.
+At a rally in Arizona on Tuesday, Mr Trump said he would be willing to shut down the government if Congress resists funding a border wall.

 He also said he was still considering terminating the North American Free Trade Agreement.

-The losses, which were seen in most sectors, came after a rally on Tuesday, when share prices regained some of the ground lost in recent weeks.
+The losses came after a broad market rise on Tuesday, when share prices regained some of the ground lost in recent weeks.